DebDDash/neurodyad_task/README.md

 Open `neurodyads_pretask.ipynb` in Jupyter or Colab.
 Update the two file paths at the top to point to your EDF files.

 ---
+## Data

+Raw EEG recordings are not included in this repository.
+Data was provided as part of the GSoC 2026 ML4SCI NeuroDyads pre-task and is not publicly available.

+---